Teddy Atlas

-Theodore A. "Teddy" Atlas Jr. (born July 29, 1956) is an American boxing trainer and fight commentator.
+Theodore A. Atlas Jr. (born July 29, 1956) is an American boxing trainer and fight commentator.

 Early life

 The son of a doctor, Atlas grew up in a wealthy area of Staten Island, New York City, New York.
 His mother, Mary Riley Atlas, was a former contestant in the Miss America pageant system, as well as a model.
 His father was of Hungarian Jewish ancestry and his mother of Irish descent.
 Atlas was raised in his mother's Catholic faith and spent summers in Spring Lake, New Jersey, with his family's friends.

 By his own admission, Atlas had a somewhat troubled, rebellious youth.
 He dropped out of school and was arrested several times.
 He participated in an armed robbery and served time on Rikers Island.
-Atlas was involved in a street fight in Stapleton, Staten Island, in which his face was severely slashed with a "007" flick knife.
+Atlas was involved in a street fight in Stapleton, Staten Island, in which his face was severely slashed with a "007" pocketknife.
 The wound took 400 stitches in total to close, with 200 on the outside of his face and 200 on the inside.
 The attack left him with a distinctive scar.